Skip to Content

 View of Bergamo from the upper city

-Bergamo is a beautiful city an hour north of Milan on the train.
+Bergamo is a charming city an hour north of Milan on the train.
 I spent a day here and loved the place.
-My only regret was that I didn’t get to spend as much time there as I wanted.

 The city is split into two parts.
 You have an upper city and a lower city.
 This makes exploring Bergamo all the more fun as you can walk up to the upper part of the city and get some incredible views of the city below.

 Walking along the fortified walls in the upper city is a good way to see this part of the city.
-While you can check out the numerous basilicas, squares and museums in this part of the city too.
-So much so, that you could easily spend a whole day exploring one part of the city, and another the next day.
+While you can check out the numerous basilicas, squares and fine museums in this part of the city too.

 You’ll find plenty of things to do in Bergamo and the beauty of the city will mean you want to stay long after your trip is up!